Finding Your Fit

 Reflect on the classes or activities you enjoy, and then look for majors and occupations where you can continue to build upon those interests.
 If you already have a career that interests you, you might work backwards to consider majors that will help support your future plans.
 Some resources to help advance your thinking include:

-What Can I Do With This Major?: review various major categories, employers and the types of majors that they typically and strategies for being a marketable candidate as it relates to your major and experience.
+- What Can I Do With This Major?: Review various major categories, employers and the types of majors that they typically pursue and develop strategies for being a marketable candidate as it relates to your major and experience.

 Explore Majors at Brandeis

-Knowing what your options are and what Brandeis has to offer in terms of areas of focus and study are helpful for you to both imagine yourself in the major and decide what is a good fit for you.
-Some Brandeis research you can conduct on your own include:
+Knowing what your options are and what Brandeis has to offer in terms of areas of focus and study are helpful to both imagine yourself in the major and decide what is a good fit for you.
+Some Brandeis research you can conduct on your own includes:

-- O*NET: has detailed descriptions, responsibilities, required skills, preferred interests, and general work styles and environments for a variety of professions.
+- O*NET: Offers detailed descriptions, responsibilities, required skills, preferred interests, general work styles and environments for a variety of professions.

-- Internships: are a great way to try out potential careers for yourself.
+- Internships: A great way to try out potential careers for yourself.
 Volunteering, part-time jobs and informational interviews are also helpful in exploration.

 Learn + Make Connections

-- Beyond Brandeis: Search the first destinations of Brandeis graduates within six months of graduation to get a sense of entry-level opportunities.
-Click on the "Majors to Industries" tab to get started.
+- Beyond Brandeis: Find where Brandeisians go!
+You can search the first destinations of Brandeis graduates within six months of graduation to get a sense of entry-level opportunities and how students apply their degrees.

 - See career advice from Brandeis students: Brandeis graduates offer career advice for future graduates.